MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-get-started-teams.md

     Given that each employee's personal situation is different, questions about extended leave require a discussion with an HR expert.
 You'll need to build the bot so it can connect HR experts with the employees.

 3. Add a message node that says *Extended leave needs HR expert approval.
 Let me connect you with them.*.

 Power Virtual Agents bots can take actions by [adding Power Automate flows into a topic](advanced-flow-teams.md).
 In this instance, you could add a flow that you've previously created that notifies a HR expert.
 This flow sends an adaptive card to the HR expert channel in Teams to let experts know a user needs them to reach out.

 First, let's create the flow to send a message to a Teams channel and then call it with the appropriate input.

-1. Add a question node asking for a description for the issue with the text *How would you describe the issue?*.
-Save the description in a variable named *Description*.
+1. Add a question node asking for a description for the issue with the text *How would you describe the issue?* Save the description in a variable named *Description*.

     :::image type="content" source="media/get-started-variable-description.png" alt-text="Add a question node with the answer as a variable called Description":::